-Guideline Code and/or Guide Description Company's Compliance or I Explanatio on
+Guideline Code and/or Guide Description Company's Compliance or Explanation

 1.4 Have the Board and Board Committees met in the last financial year?
-Board Committees circumstances require.
-In FY2015, the number of Board an Committee meetings held and the attendance of each Board r
+The Board meets on a half-yearly basis, and as and wh circumstances require.
+In FY2016, the number of Board and Boa Committee meetings held and the attendance of each Board memb are shown below.

-Table 1.4 - Board and Boa ard Comm ittee Mee etings in l FY2015
+Table 1.4 - Board and Boa ard Comm ittee Mee etings in H FY2016

 Board AC NC RC

-Number of Meetings Held 3 2 2 2
+Number of Meetings Held 2 2 1 1

-Name of Director Numb er of Mee tings Att ended
+Name of Director Numb er of Mee etings Att ended

-Chew Chee Bin 3 2 2 2
+Chew Chee Bin 2 2 1 1

-Chew Eng Hoe 3 2 2 2
+Chew Eng Hoe 2 2 1 1

-Yuen Sou Wai 3 2 2 2
+Yuen Sou Wai 2 2 1 1

-Chong Chin Fan 3 2 2 2
+Chong Chin Fan 2 2 1 1

-Choo Boon Seng 3 2 2 2
+Choo Boon Seng 2 2 1 1

-Chew Chee Keong 3 2 2 2
+Chew Chee Keong 2 2 1 1

-The Company's Articles of Board meetings to be held b other electronic communicati y way of t ele-confe
+1.5 What are the types of The Company's Constitution meetings to be held by way electronic communications ed The Board has put in place i of tele-co quipment. onferences s and thro ugh other

-1.5 What are the types of material transactions which require Matters that require the Boat the following: -
+1.5 What are the types of material transactions which require approval from the Board?
+The Board has put in place i Board approval.
+The Board a threshold limits.
+The authorit delegated to Board Commit operational efficiency guide pproves tr y for trans ttees and/ ansaction actions be or manag s exceedir elow such jement to ng certain limits are optimise

+authority.

+Specifically, matters and trans include, amongst others, the at require [.] the Board's s approval

-approval from the Board? • release of the half year and full year results announcements;
+• release of the half year an d full year results an nounceme ents;

-annual report and financial statements;
+• annual report and financial statemen ts;

-convening of shareholders' meetings;
+• convening of shareholders s' meetings 5;

-corporate strategies;
+• corporate strategies;

-• material acquisitions and disposals of assets; and
+material acquisitions and c and disposals o f assets e exceeding \$100,000;

 • interested person transact tions.